-Most newer homes have forced-air heating systems, which are great at balancing the air pressure throughout your home by equally distributing heat to the different levels and rooms.
+Most newer homes have forced-air heating systems, which are great at balancing the air pressure throughout your home by equally distributing heat to the various levels and rooms.
 By closing off vents and registers in specific rooms the pressure balance is thrown off.
 This causes your furnace to work much harder to heat your home than it needs to.

 Myth: Setting your thermostat higher will heat up your home faster.

-Regardless of the temperature your thermostat is set at your furnace will heat up your home at the same consistent rate.
+Regardless of the temperature, your thermostat is set at your furnace will heat up your home at the same consistent rate.
 Basically, your heating system will just run until it reaches the desired temperature.
-The problem with this is that quite often people forget that they’ve set the temperature so high and their furnace works extremely hard for an extended period.
+The problem with this is that quite often people forget that they’ve set the temperature so high, and their furnace works extremely hard for an extended period.
 This creates unnecessary wear and tear on your furnace and increases your heating bills.

 Myth: Lowering the thermostat while you’re not home is a waste of time.